karenwageeh/me/set4/readme.md

-while True and guard < 500: when you want your loop to stop at a specific time guard +=1 f string  makes it treated different
+while True and guard < 500: when you want your loop to stop at a specific time guard +=1 f string  makes it treated different always use debugger to figure out what is wrong